Skyscraper (2018 film): Plot

-Will has Sarah and Henry ride through the fire barrier in a free-fall elevator before applying the emergency brakes, letting them escape safely; Sarah immediately explains the situation to Wu and that Botha's men will likely escape via parachute to a nearby landing zone.
+Will has Sarah and Henry ride through the fire barrier in a free-fall elevator before applying the emergency brakes, letting them escape safely; Sarah immediately explains the situation to Wu and deduces that Botha's men will likely escape via parachute to a nearby landing zone (having encountered them earlier, on the 96th floor, before the fire, and seen them carry equipment with a parachute brand label on).
 Will finds Georgia, but they are captured by Botha, who demands Zhao in return for Georgia.
 Will is forced to dangerously scale the outside of the building to access the security panel for Zhao's penthouse, then enters and confronts him.
 Zhao explains that Botha had extorted money from him during the $6 billion construction project by threatening to cripple his workforce, but he kept a detailed computer file of the transactions as insurance, which can reveal accounts and names of three crime syndicates Botha works for, so Botha instigated the attack to obtain the records since his employers threaten to kill him.

 Will brings Zhao to Botha at the top of the Pearl, acquiescing to the trade for Georgia.
 However, Zhao distracts Botha, allowing himself and Will to kill Botha's thugs.
 Botha grabs Georgia and threatens to drop her off the building, but Will outsmarts him, rescues Georgia, and leaves Botha to die in a grenade explosion as he falls.
 Wu leads an attack on the drop zone, securing Xia after Sarah subdues her and killing her thugs.
 Sarah recovers the tablet and uses it to restart the Pearl's systems, extinguishing the blaze.
-Will, Georgia, and Zhao are brought down safely by helicopter, and the Will family happily reunites while Wu acknowledges and finally meets and greets Will.
-Zhao states his intention to rebuild the Pearl, shown to have massive fire damage extending from the 96th floor to the roof.
+Will, Georgia, and Zhao are brought down safely by helicopter, during which Zhao states his intention to rebuild the Pearl, shown to have massive fire damage extending from the 96th floor to the roof.
+The Sawyer family then happily reunites while Wu acknowledges and finally meets and greets Will.